Liquidiser/replit2_QDOS_Camera/build-preparation/BUILDING_APK.md

 - If you have project ID issues, you may need to run `eas project:init` to create a new project
   - Current project ID: `12702e56-bc25-4c1d-8523-66ad33a93e77`

-### Building Outside of Replit (Extract Method)
+### Building Outside of Replit

-Due to resource limitations in Replit, you may need to extract the project and build it elsewhere:
+Due to resource limitations in Replit, you need to extract the project and build it elsewhere.
+There are two approaches:

+#### Method 1: Using the Source Package (Easiest, Recommended)

+1. Download the `qdos-camera-source.zip` file (15MB) from this Replit workspace
+2. Extract it on your local machine
+3. Follow the detailed instructions in [DEVELOPMENT_GUIDE.md](DEVELOPMENT_GUIDE.md)

+#### Method 2: Using the Preparation Script

+If you want to customize what files are included:

 1. **Run the prepare-build script**:
    ```bash